dutraneto/resume/README.md

 ## Infographic Resume

-This project was created to learn the basics of React.js, including JSX and pure react, class-based and stateless functional components, state and props, one source of truth, and other fundamentals.
-This project is responsive with accessibility features and print stylings.
-Since server-side rendering is not setup for this project, a JavaScript fallback page was created.
+This project was created to learn the fundamentals of React.js, including JSX and pure react, class-based and stateless functional components, state and props.

 ## Live

 [https://dutraneto.gitlab.io/resume](https://dutraneto.gitlab.io/resume)

 ## Dependencies